 When I think of a lazy meal, a cheese quesadilla definitely comes to mind.
 Seriously, what is easier than throwing a flat circle of bread into a pan, sprinkling an ingredient in, laying another flat circle of bread on top, and just letting it heat up?

 Sometimes, we need a little razzle-dazzle, though.
 First, it starts with cheese, then we find ourselves dipping into other ingredients like zucchini and mushrooms, before you know it, we're making quesadillas every night for dinner.
-Or is that just me??
-Either way, enjoy!
+Or is that just me?

 Add any seasonings you wish to use.

 Use your favorite vegan cheese.
-I am using Miyoko's mozzarella.
+I am using Miyoko's solid mozzarella wheel.

 💡Extra Tips & Information